-Students practice a range of vocabulary related to feelings and emotions, including common idioms featuring the words “laugh”, “cry” and “tears”.
+In this ESL lesson, students practice a range of vocabulary related to feelings and emotions, including common idioms featuring the words “laugh”, “cry” and “tears”.
 Relevant grammar structures are also included to improve cohesion.
-The lesson builds towards students using this language in a discussion with their instructor about their emotions.
+The lesson builds towards students using this language in a discussion with their teacher about their emotions.

 Introduction

 The lesson starts with a short conversation about feelings.
-This is followed by questions related to the feelings described in the dialogue.
+This is followed by questions related to the feelings described in a dialogue.

 Vocabulary: Feelings